Keepnet – AI-powered human risk management platform logo

 tickBuild personalized callback phishing templates with AI text-to-s

-tickTest employee awareness quickly with real-world callback phishing scenarios to gauge readiness.
+tickTest employee awareness quickly with real-world callback phishing scenarios to test readiness.

 tickGenerate custom reports on employee behavior and benchmark your performance against industry standards.